rust-lang/rust/src/doc/rustc-dev-guide/src/diagnostics.md

 The message that accompanies them should be understandable in the following
 contexts:

-- shown as an independent sug-diagnostic (this is the default output)
+- shown as an independent sub-diagnostic (this is the default output)
 - shown as a label pointing at the affected span (this is done automatically if the some heuristics for verbosity are met)
 - shown as a `help` sub-diagnostic with no content (used for cases where the